buggyrace/buggy-race-about/docs/static-content/tech-notes.md

 If you want to change, customise, or add to the tech notes — which we encourage, of course! — you first have to extract them and host them yourself.

-{: .warning}
+{: .todo}
 The tech note extraction feature is not implemented yet!
 [GitHub issue #135](https://github.com/buggyrace/buggy-race-server/issues/135)

-The default tech notes use Pelican, which is a static site generator written in Python.
+The default tech notes use [Pelican](https://getpelican.com), which is a static site generator written in Python.

 Once you've published them on an external server, you need to change the config settings so that the race server will redirect all requests for tech